116th Annual Meeting Awards and Honors

 In recognition of Nancy Lyman Roelker's role as a teacher, scholar, and committee member of the historical profession, and on the occasion of her 75th birthday, friends, colleagues, and former students established the Nancy Lyman Roelker Mentorship Award.
 The annual award recognizes and encourages a special quality exemplified by Professor Roelker through the human component in her teaching of history.

-At the annual meeting in Boston, the following prizes were announced for the year 2000.
-The committee's citations are recorded below:
+At the annual meeting in San Francisco, the following prizes were announced for the year 2001.
+The prize citations are recorded below.

 Herbert Baxter Adams Prize

 Malachi Haim Hacohen (Duke Univ.) for Karl Popper—The Formative Years, 1902–1945: Politics and Philosophy in Interwar Vienna (Cambridge University Press, 2000).
 Hacohen's stunning intellectual biography of Karl Popper (1902–1994) restores the young Popper and his philosophy of science and society to three formative contexts: Jewish assimilation in progressive, socialist, cosmopolitan Vienna; the political, psychological, pedagogical, and philosophical debates in interwar Austria; and the work on historicism, totalitarianism, and liberalism that Popper did during his New Zealand exile to 1945.
 Hacohen demonstrates in the wake of poststructuralism how Popper convincingly provides philosophical grounding for scientific inquiry and a nonfoundationalist argument for universal norms to guide social action, preserve human rights, and sustain a cosmopolitan vision.